wu87988622/ohara/ohara-manager/README.md

 yarn start --configurator http://host:port/v0
 ```

-> Note that the configurator option is required, and you should have [configurator](https://github.com/oharastream/ohara/blob/master/README.md) running before starting Ohara manager.
+> Note that the configurator option is required, and you should have configurator running before starting Ohara manager.
+You can see the main [README.md](https://github.com/oharastream/ohara/blob/master/README.md) on how to spin up a configurator

 Open another terminal tab, and start the **Client**: